What Is Customer Acquisition Cost & How to Reduce It?

 A desirable LTV: CAC ratio hovers around 3:1, meaning that for every dollar invested in customer acquisition, you expect to generate three dollars in long-term revenue.

 If your ratio stays below this, you’re likely spending more money on acquiring customers.
 A significantly higher percentage could imply underinvestment in customer acquisition, suggesting missed opportunities for growth.
+Utilizing financial projections is key to enhancing the efficiency of financial management by forecasting future revenue and budgeting accordingly.

 Why Is Customer Acquisition Cost Essential?